ArtSabintsev/Harpy/README.md

 This library is built to work with the [Semantic Versioning](http://semver.org/) system.

-### Changelog (v2.7.0)
+### Changelog (v2.7.1)
-- Device compatiblity check is now off by default, due to  the iPhone 6 and 6+ not being listed in the `supportedDevices` key.
-- Added HarpyAlertTypeNone
-	- Thanks to [Patrick Debois](https://github.com/jedi4ever) for the idea!
-- Added Debug option that prints out logs into the console if enabled
-	- Thanks to [Patrick Debois](https://github.com/jedi4ever) for the idea!
+- Removed device compatiblity check and dependency on [UIDevice+SupportedDevices](https://github.com/ArtSabintsev/UIDevice-SupportedDevices), as Apple seems to have stopped updating the `supportedDevices` hash in the JSON results from the iTunes Lookup API route.
+- Fixed issue thar caused alert not to be displayed with certain settings.

 ### Features
 - Cocoapods Support
 - Three types of alerts to present to the end-user (see **Screenshots** section)
 - Optional delegate and delegate methods (see **Optional Delegate** section)
-- Check for Supported Devices (see **Supported Devices Compatibility** section)
+- ~~Check for Supported Devices (see **Supported Devices Compatibility** section)~~
 - Localized for 15 languages: Basque, Chinese (Simplified), Chinese (Traditional), Danish, Dutch, English, French, German, Italian, Japanese, Korean, Portuguese, Russian, Slovenian, Spanish
 	- Optional ability to override an iOS device's default language to force the localization of your choice (see **Force Localization** section)